inmanta/pytest-inmanta/README.md

    This options depends on symlink support.
 This does not work on all windows versions.
 On windows 10 you need to run pytest in an admin shell.
  * --module_repo: location to download modules from, overrides INMANTA_MODULE_REPO.
 The default value is the inmanta github organisation.
+ * --use-module-in-place: makes inmanta add the parent directory of your module directory to it's directory path, instead of copying your module to a temporary libs directory.

  Use the generic pytest options `--log-cli-level` to show Inmanta logger to see any setup or cleanup warnings.
 For example, `--log-cli-level=INFO`